-HESC 326 Trends and Issues in Health Care
+HESC 326 Trends and Issues in Healthcare

-Examination of national healthcare trends and issues and their impact on the delivery of healthcare and on the practice of healthcare professionals.
-Past, present, and future trends related to healthcare in the United Sates will be reviewed.
-Legal, ethical, cost, payment, access, and political issues and trends will be explored.
-Emphasis on the role of the healthcare professional in healthcare issues.
+Examination of national healthcare trends and issues and their impact on the delivery of healthcare.
+Emphasis is placed on the role of the healthcare professional in their area of practice.

 HESC 330 Healthcare Organizational Systems